cansumalak/cansumalak.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-I’m Cansu (pronounced as Jan-Sue)

 I’m a PhD student in the [Faculty of Information](https://ischool.utoronto.ca/) (iSchool) at the University of Toronto where my doctoral research is advised by Dr. Nadia Caidi.

-I work as a teaching associate at the [Institute of Communication, Culture, Information, and Technology](https://www.utm.utoronto.ca/iccit/institute-communication-culture-information-and-technology) (ICCIT) and also member of the [Third Space Lab](https://thirdspace.toronto.edu/) directed by Dr. Ishtiaque Ahmed in the Department of Computer Science, the University of Toronto.

-I’m as well a member of [Association for Information Science and Technology](https://www.asist.org/)(ASIS&T), [Centre for Refugee Studies](https://crs.info.yorku.ca/) (CRS), and [Design Research Society](https://www.designresearchsociety.org/cpages/home) (DRS).
+I work as a teaching associate at the Institute of Communication, Culture, Information, and Technology (ICCIT) and also a part of the [Third Space Lab](https://thirdspace.toronto.edu/) directed by Dr. Ishtiaque Ahmed in the Department of Computer Science, the University of Toronto.
+I am also affiliated with the Centre for Refugee Studies (CRS) and a member of Association for Information Science and Technology(ASIS&T) and Design Research Society (DRS).

-Before joining the iSchool, I hold an MA in Media and Communications at [Galatasaray University](https://www.gsu.edu.tr/fr/), and a BA in Political Science and International Relations at [Bogazici University](http://www.boun.edu.tr/en-US).
+I held an MA in Media and Communications at [Galatasaray University](https://www.gsu.edu.tr/fr/), and a BA in Political Science at [Bogazici University](http://www.boun.edu.tr/en-US).

-In between my degrees, I’ve worked as a professional in health insurance industry and non-profit/civic tech spaces.
-In my spare time, I enjoy poetry, music, swimming, and sharing good stories over food.
-I tend to put hummus on everything.
+Pronouns: she/her/hers

+My first name pronounced as Jan-Sue